 It appears that Coren based his opinion on the smartest dog breeds on a survey that asked dog obedience trial judges to name the smartest dog breeds.

-So, the answers were coming from American Kennel Club judges based on their perception.
+So, the answers were from American Kennel Club judges based on their perceptions.

-My problem with this is that AKC judges, for the most part, only have experience with AKC breeds and furthermore, aren’t judging dogs on intelligence, but on trainability.
-A dog in the obedience ring can be dumb as a box of turnips, but if he can run a pattern and remember it, he will end up scoring well.
+My problem with this is that AKC judges, for the most part, only have experience with AKC breeds and aren’t judging dogs on intelligence but trainability.

-A very smart dog may get very bored with the whole thing after a few repetitions, say “forget it" and run off to go find something more fun to do.
+Smart dogs may get bored after a few repetitions, say “forget it,” and run off to go find something more fun to do.

 My Airedale, Christopher, was a great demonstration dog for my obedience classes.
 I taught 17 classes a week.
-I had Chris demonstrate everything we did in every class, 17 times a week, every week.
+I had Chris demonstrate everything we did in every class 17 times a week.

 Chris was an easy dog.
 He didn’t know he had options.
 It never occurred to him that he could refuse to do something.
-He happily did what he was told so he didn’t have to figure things out on his own.
+He happily did what he was told so he didn’t have to figure things out alone.

 Sarah, my Malamute, was a lousy demo dog.
-She got bored easily.
+She got bored quickly.

 Very smart, very easily bored — these things go together.

 And she was right.
-She didn’t disobey me.
+She obeyed me.
 She had picked up the dime.
-I had never told her, nor was there a command for “don’t swallow the dime."
+I had never told her, nor was there a command for “don’t swallow the dime.”